 The cathedral not only serves as a place of worship but also houses a rich treasury of relics and artworks leading to its status as a symbol of the city’s historical and religious heritage.

-Click here to read my full guide to Cologne.
+Click here to read my full guide to Cologne or here for our list of the most spectacular churches in Germany.

 4. Heidelberg Castle, Heidelberg